urbit/urbit/pub/docs/dev/hoon/runes/wt/wthp.md

 Switch

-`?-` is a synthetic hoon that selects a case in `q` for the value of `p`.
+`?-` is a synthetic rune that selects a case in `q` for the value of `p`.
 The labels in `q` must match the [icon]() of `p`.
 The list of cases, `q` must be terminated by `==`.